 Handout on Health: Sports Injuries

-This publication is for athletes at all ages and levels, for people who exercise, as well as for health care professionals, coaches, and others who want to find out more about sports injuries.
-This publication describes the different types of musculoskeletal sports injuries, how they can be treated and prevented, and recent treatment advances from research.
-It also highlights risk factors and contains a resource list.
+This publication is for adult athletes at all levels, for people who exercise, as well as for health care professionals, coaches, and others who want to find out more about musculoskeletal sports injuries.
+This publication describes the different types of musculoskeletal sports injuries and how they can be treated and prevented.
 If you have further questions after reading this publication, you may wish to discuss them with a health care professional.

 In recent years, increasing numbers of people of all ages have been heeding their health professionals’ advice to get active for all of the health benefits exercise has to offer.
 But for some people—particularly those who overdo or who don’t properly train or warm up—these benefits can come at a price: sports injuries.

-Fortunately, most sports injuries can be treated effectively, and most people who suffer injuries can return to a satisfying level of physical activity after an injury.
+Fortunately, most musculoskeletal sports injuries can be treated effectively, and most people who suffer injuries can return to a satisfying level of physical activity after an injury.
 Even better, many sports injuries can be prevented if people take the proper precautions.

 The term “sports injury,” in the broadest sense, refers to the kinds of injuries that most commonly occur during sports or exercise.
 Some sports injuries result from accidents; others are due to poor training practices, improper equipment, lack of conditioning, or insufficient warm-up and stretching.